 - Customer Testimonials

 Talking about yourself only gets you so far.
 This is also true for businesses.
-When creating a landing page, your achievements needs to complemented with customer testimonials.
+When creating a landing page, your achievements need to be complemented with customer testimonials.
 Ideally, 2-3 testimonials about one line each should do the job.
-Hearing from other customers boosts a visitors trust and confidence in your company.
+Hearing from other customers boosts a visitor’s trust and confidence in your company.
 It is a sign that your company is experienced and has done well in the past and will continue doing so.

 - Always focus on the benefits first

-When your company is offering a service/product, talking about the specific make, model and features of the product will not take you far.
+When your company is offering a service/product, talking about the specific make, model, and features of the product will not take you far.
 Instead of talking about technological terms, use the landing page to talk about how your product or service can help a customer.
-“Our product is made of 100% recyclable material” might not do as well as “Stay green while you get ahead.”
+For instance, “Our product is made of 100% recyclable material” might not do as well as “Stay green while you get ahead.”
 Such is the power and impact of phenomenal copy.
 Selling a product is a thing of the past as customers already know what they’re looking for.
 Selling the benefits and USPs is important in the current market.

-While it is important to stay concise, many fear long form copy as they do not think users will have the attention for it.
-They fail to test out the long form copy and it might effect the bottom line.
+While it is important to stay concise, many fear long-form copy as they do not think users will have the attention for it.
+They fail to test out the long-form copy and it might affect the bottom line.
 Overall, the landing page remains similar whether the copy is long-form or not.
-Long form just makes it easier for users to scroll on to the next page.
-Long form also makes it easier for users to get their initial queries answered.
-Remember that long form is not suited for every company but it is necessary to try it out.
+Long-form just makes it easier for users to scroll on to the next page.
+Long-form also makes it easier for users to get their initial queries answered.
+Remember that long-form is not suited for every company but it is necessary to try it out.

-Copy is never a one time job.
+Copy is never a one-time job.
 Based on current industry trends, your website’s copy will change at least once in 2-3 years.
 When it is time for a change, make sure to test out different tactics for the various elements of your site.
 Successful copywriting is all about connecting with your customers, which is something a copywriting agency can help you with.